kijuchihe/tutorials/react/hooks.md

 - useMemo(): This is used to cache the result of a function call (memoisation).
 It is used to optimise computation costs.
 You don't want to prematurely optimise performance.
 So think of this tool as an opt in tool to deal with computations that you know are hurting performance.

+> The first reason you'll use Memo is when you are computing arrays or objects

+> If you are doing calculations which may be expensive

 ```ts
 function App() {
   const [count, setCount] = useState(60);